beajorrin/DTC-Bioinformatic-Course/Readme.md

 grep -c ">" example_sequence_1.fasta
 ```

-This should return the number 2.
+:desktop_computer:This should return the number 2.

-:desktop_computer:
 ```bash
 2
 ```
 #

-Now try in your combined fasta file:
+:keyboard:Now try in your combined fasta file:

-:keyboard:
 ```bash
 grep -c ">" combined.fasta
 ```

-This should return the number 4.
+:desktop_computer:This should return the number 4.

-:desktop_computer:
 ```bash
 4
 ```